 The number of maximum threads limits the number of parallel conversions.
 For machines with multiple CPU cores, this value can be increased to allow more parallel conversions.
+This number is automatically determined by the PDFreactor Web Service.
+It can also be configured manually (see the parameter threadPoolSize in Server Parameters (p.
+26)).
+The Jetty application server also has a configured limit of 200 maximum threads which should only be increased if absolutely necessary.

 Keep in mind that more parallel conversions will result in increased memory usage.
 Please also see the chapter Memory (p.
-10) for more information.
+8) for more information.